neo4j-the-definitive-guide/book/chapter08/README.md

 # Chapter 8: Setting Up the Database

+**WARNING:** Chapter 8 uses two databases.
+You'll start with the large dataset for the sections on subqueries and fine-grained relationship types.
+Before you move on to Modeling resolved entities, you'll need to switch databases (see the section below).

 To get started with this chapter, you need to import the dataset into a fresh Neo4j database.
 You can either:

 ### Option 1: Use the Admin Import from Chapter 2